Practicum Education for Online Students

 • Your goal when reaching out to agencies is to secure an interview.

 • Contact the agency and introduce yourself as an MSW student from University at Buffalo School of Social Work.
-State that you are interested in learning about possible MSW internship opportunities and would like to connect with the person who coordinates social work field placements for the agency.
+State that you are interested in learning about possible MSW internship opportunities and would like to connect with the person who coordinates social work practicums for the agency.

 • Important questions to ask: